 Current Project

-Eastern Horizon: Opportunity and Inequality in the Chinese Era of African Development
+Eastern Horizon: Africa and China at the Limits of Development

 Kapeeka Uganda | Robert Wyrod

-Robert is current researching and writing his second book Eastern Horizon.
-It focuses on the rise of China as a new force in African development.
+Robert’s second book, Eastern Horizon, focuses on the rise of China as a new force in African development.
 China’s dramatically expanding presence on the continent is one of the most significant political shifts in sub-Saharan Africa in the postcolonial era.
 Since the turn of the millennium, the Chinese government has drastically increased their funding for development projects across Africa, making China a major new player in African development.
+At the same time, a wide range of new forms of Chinese capital have funded project in Africa.

 Eastern Horizon focuses on how China’s role as a development actor is entangled with existing forms of social inequality, including gender, class, ethnicity, and race.
-Since 2015, Robert has been conducting ethnographic research at three fieldsites in Uganda: (1) a China-funded hydroelectric dam; (2) a China-funded industrial park; and (3) a China-funded agricultural project.
-Each one is an example of a major way China is partnering with African governments to forge a new style of 21st century development.
-Robert labels this new approach “developmental pragmatism” and Eastern Horizon examines the new opportunities and inequalities it creates for Africans.
+Robert has conducted ethnographic research at four fieldsites in Uganda: (1) a China-funded hydroelectric dam; (2) a China-funded industrial park; and (3) two China-funded agricultural projects.
+Each is an example of a major way various forms of Chinese capital are shaping development in Africa, creating new opportunities and new inequalities.

-In 2020, Robert received a generous grant from the National Science Foundation to complete the research for this book.
+Robert received a generous grant from the National Science Foundation to conduct the research for this book.